 The old street in the heart of the Vieux Ville looks much as it has done for hundreds of years.
 Look out for an unusual image attached to the wall of an upper storey as you wander along.

-During the 16th Century rich Niçois used to decorate the façades of their mansions with bas-reliefs.
-This one, created in 1584 and recently renovated by the Niçois frescoist Guy Ceppa, depicts Adam and Eve in the Garden of Eden, cavorting naked except for a tastefully located covering of vines, and brandishing clubs.
-They seem intent on adding murder, or at the very least grievous bodily harm, to their other misdemeanours!
+Back in the 16th Century rich Niçois used to adorn the façades of their mansions with bas-reliefs.
+This one, from 1584 and recently renovated by the Niçois frescoist Guy Ceppa, shows Adam and Eve in the Garden of Eden, dancing naked except for a tastefully arranged covering of vines, and brandishing clubs.
+It appears that they are intent on adding murder, or at the very least actual bodily harm, to their other misdemeanours!

-This particular bas-relief is especially striking (pun not intended!) and always creates interest from passers by.
-If you look carefully It bears the initials LT which commemorates the original owner Lazarus Terese.
+This particular bas-relief is especially striking (pun not intended!) and always fascinates those passers by who actually look up.
+If you look carefully, it bears the initials LT which happen to be those of the original owner Lazarus Terese.